NBPub/BeatLog/README.md

 - Add **[BeatLog folder](https://github.com/NBPub/BeatLog/tree/main/BeatLog)** and **[requirements.txt](https://github.com/NBPub/BeatLog/blob/main/requirements.txt)** into a new directory
 - Create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html)
 - Install requirements `pip install -r requirements.txt`
+  - *Note:* Docker images are built with each commit and without version specification for the packages.
+This allows gradual updates, but also means the [requirements.txt](/requirements.txt) may not work for your system.
+The packages listed below can be installed individually.
   - Packages: [Flask](https://flask.palletsprojects.com/), [Flask-APScheduler](https://github.com/viniciuschiele/flask-apscheduler), [python-dotenv](https://github.com/theskumar/python-dotenv), [psycopg3](https://www.psycopg.org/psycopg3/), [geoip2](https://github.com/maxmind/GeoIP2-python)
   - *[gunicorn](https://gunicorn.org/) used in deployment, Flask's Werkzeug can be used for local use*
 - Create and populate a **.env** file, model after docker-compose [example](#docker-compose)